-- or call 911 and tell them you are in danger
+- or call 911 and tell them you need help

 - If you believe your safety or the safety of someone else is in danger, treat it as a crisis and seek help immediately.

-Crises generally involve a situation where someone’s safety is at risk—a potential life‑or‑death situation.
+Crises generally involve a situation where someone’s safety is at risk—a potentially life‑or‑death situation.

 Suicidal or homicidal gestures or attempts are crisis situations.
 Persistent thoughts about death or specific ideas about ways to hurt one’s self or others should be treated as a crisis situation.

-If someone is suddenly acting very different from usual and doesn’t seem to be making any sense, this could be an emergency, and help should be sought immediately.
+If someone is suddenly acting very different from usual or doesn’t seem to be making any sense, this could be an emergency, and help should be sought immediately.

 If you have been physically attacked (sexually assaulted, mugged, etc.), seek help immediately.